InfoSecFor

 2. Typography and Familiarity

 I use 'Segoe UI', a clean, sans-serif font, for its modern look and readability.
-It’s familiar from tech products like Windows, which might make you feel the site is reliable.
-But this familiarity could also make you less critical of the content.
+It's familiar from tech products like Windows, which might make you feel the site is reliable.
+This familiarity works through the Mere Exposure Effect – repeated exposure to Segoe UI across Microsoft products creates positive associations.
+But this familiarity could also make you less critical of the content, as your brain processes familiar things as "safe" and trustworthy.

 3. Language and Tone

 My direct tone ("No trackers.
 No bullshit.") aims to signal honesty and stand out from glossy sites.
-The homepage disclaimer is part of this – it’s meant to wake you up but might make you trust me more.
-Phrases like "Let’s keep the internet open, secure, and private" inspire shared values but could make you see the site as morally superior, reducing scrutiny.
+The homepage disclaimer is part of this – it's meant to wake you up but might make you trust me more through reverse psychology.
+Phrases like "Let's keep the internet open, secure, and private" inspire shared values but could make you see the site as morally superior, reducing scrutiny.

-Example: Saying "No trackers" might make you assume the site is 100% data-free, but GitHub Pages and Cloudflare collects server logs (see Privacy Policy).
+This is also framing in action: Saying "No trackers" might make you assume the site is 100% data-free, but GitHub Pages and Cloudflare collect server logs (see Privacy Policy).
+The way I frame this information influences your perception.

 4. Layout and Behavior